What You Need to Know About Being a Financial Caregiver

 Monitor financial accounts

-Keep tabs on your parent’s giving
+Keep tabs on your loved one’s giving

 Accredited financial counselor Vivian Gentry is a court-appointed guardian for one client and a Social Security representative payee for eight clients.
 To limit her clients’ access to cash, she has two accounts set up for each client.
 Benefit checks are deposited into one account, then she moves enough cash for expenses each month into a spending account.
-You could use that method, or give your parent a cash allowance or a prepaid debit card to prevent them from blowing through all of their cash.
+You could use that method, or give your loved one a cash allowance or a prepaid debit card to prevent them from blowing through all of their cash.

 Keep detailed records